Events at Colorado Mountain College in Steamboat Springs

 A WINTER WORKSHOP AND PRESENTATION

 Colorado Mountain College, Allbright Family Auditorium

-A separate course on U.S. – Latin American Relations offered by Colorado Mountain College social and behavioral sciences professor, Bob Gumbrecht will be held in conjunction with the program.
-Those registered for the class, which meets each Wednesday evening (5:30-8:20 PM), 2/25/15 – 4/18/15, will participate in the workshop and presentation.
+A separate course on U.S.-Latin American Relations offered by Colorado Mountain College social and behavioral sciences professor Bob Gumbrecht will be held in conjunction with the program.
+Those taking the class, which meets each Wednesday evening (5:30-8:20 pm) from February 25th through April 18th, will participate in the workshop and presentation.

 Registration will open on February 15th at www.seminarsatsteamboat.org.